ComPWA/PWA-pages/docs/develop.md

 (MyST), so you can write the documentation in either [reStructuredText](https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html) or [Markdown](https://www.markdownguide.org).
-In addition, it's easy to write (interactive) code examples in Jupyter notebooks and host them on the website, (see [MyST-NB](https://myst-nb.readthedocs.io))!
+In addition, it's easy to write (interactive) code examples in Jupyter notebooks and host them on the website (see [MyST-NB](https://myst-nb.readthedocs.io))!

 ### Jupyter Notebooks